History of the collection

 The locomotive was restored to working order under the skillful eye of volunteer the late Doug Bentley (right) with assistance from Bill Johnston, and returned to service in 1993.

-Peter heads out of Brockham with some wagons past the lever frame which has since been transferred to Brockham.
+Peter heads out of Amberley with some wagons passing the lever frame which has since been transferred to Brockham.

 Barbouilleur - Decauville, 0-4-0WT No 1126.
 Built 1947.